-- (1) Oocytes, embryos and semen not intended for breeding purposes must be transported - (a) directly to the animal carcase incinerator for disposal; - (b) either double bagged or placed in a leak-proof and rodent-proof container, and where placed in a container, the container must be cleansed and disinfected or incinerated after use. - (2) Apiculture by-products must be either burnt on the premises of origin or double bagged and disposed of by a waste disposal service. - (3) In paragraph (2) "waste disposal service" means any public authority (within the meaning of Article 1 of the Freedom of Information (Jersey) Law 2011) exercising the function of the collection or disposal of waste.
+- (1) Oocytes, embryos and semen not intended for breeding purposes must be transported - (a) directly to the animal carcase incinerator for disposal; - (b) either double bagged or placed in a leak-proof and rodent-proof container,

+- (2) Apiculture by-products must be either burnt on the premises of origin or double bagged and disposed of by a waste disposal service. - (3) In paragraph (2) "waste disposal service" means any public authority (within the meaning of Article 1 of the Freedom of Information (Jersey) Law 2011) exercising the function of the collection or disposal of waste.